sbcgua/mockup_compiler/README.md

 ### Meta data

 The mockup compiler adds meta data to the zip archive.
 It is stored in `.meta` subfolder.
-For the moment it keeps the source file timestamps.
-This speeds up  repeated compilations.
+For the moment it keeps the source file sha1.
+This speeds up repeated compilations and watching.
 However if there is more than 1 person working on the test data (so multiple sets of source files) this obviously might not work well.
-For this (or to reset meta data for any other reason) use `re-build` flag at the selection screen.
+For this (or to reset meta data for any other reason) use `re-build` flag at the selection screen - this will rebuild the file from scratch.

 ## Processing logic and Excel layout requirements